 In Windows OS, the files are maintained at different authorization levels and you need proper permissions before you can make changes to a file.
 You can’t just simply go and edit a file that is owned by some other user.
 You’d need to reset the file permission in order to take ownership and then edit it.
 Now, it can be really difficult if you’re not familiar with the commands that you need to run for resetting the file permissions.
-So, today we take a look at a graphical utility called Reset NTFS file permission, using which you can reset NTFS file permissions in Windows.
+So, today we take a look at a graphical utility called Reset NTFS file permission, using which you can reset NTFS file permissions in Windows 10/8/7.

 Reset NTFS file permission

-Reset NTFS file permission is an ultra light-weight utility which can help you restore or reset file and security permissions and take ownership with just a click of the mouse.
+Reset NTFS file permission is an ultra light-weight utility that can help you restore or reset file and security permissions and take ownership with just a click of the mouse.
 The user interface is extremely minimal with just a bunch of needed components and features that can be expected out of it.
 You need to run the program with Administrator privileges.

 Once launched, click on Choose Folder to select the folder for which you want to reset the effective permissions and after configuring the available options, just click GO to execute the commands.

 Here is is a rundown of options and features that are available with this utility.

 1] Reset file permissions: This is the fundamental operation of this utility.
 When you select any folder, this option is ticked by default.
 You can uncheck it if you wish to perform other operations.